Skip to main content

 · 2 min read

 Raw JSON in a code block is hard to read, especially for large API responses or nested configuration files.
-JSON Structure Viewer for Confluence transforms JSON into interactive visual tree diagrams that make structure immediately clear.
+JSON Structure Viewer for Confluence transforms JSON into visual structure diagrams that make the data layout immediately clear.

 When to visualize JSON in Confluence